PedroLouzada/42-Common-Core/Rank1/get_next_line/README.md

 This project was a great exercise in mastering file input handling and dynamic memory management in C. It prepared me for more advanced system programming challenges.

 ## Contact
+If you want to get in touch, feel free to reach out:

 [GitHub](https://github.com/PedroLouzada)